MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 **Label applied manually**

-To remove this multline footer, you create the following two entries:
+To remove this multiline footer, you create the following two entries:

 - Key 1: **ExternalContentMarkingToRemove**